Making Tax Digital for Income Tax

 Updated regulations and notice published

 On 22 February 2024, the Income Tax (Digital Requirements) (Amendment) Regulations 2024 were laid before Parliament.
-These regulations amend the existing Income Tax (Digital Requirements) Regulations 2021to reflect the changes to the timetable for MTD for ITSA originally announced in December 2022 and the Autumn Statement 2023 changes (see below).
+These regulations amend the existing Income Tax (Digital Requirements) Regulations 2021to reflect the changes to the timetable for MTD originally announced in December 2022 and the Autumn Statement 2023 changes (see below).

 <back to top>

-What is MTD for Income Tax Self-Assessment?
+What is MTD for Income Tax?

-Under the requirements of MTD for ITSA, individuals who are subject to income tax on the profits of their trade, profession, vocation or property business will be required to keep their accounting records electronically (either using suitable software or on spreadsheet) and file quarterly returns to HMRC with details of their income and expenditure together with any other information that HMRC specifies.
+Under the requirements of MTD, individuals who are subject to income tax on the profits of their trade, profession, vocation or property business will be required to keep their accounting records electronically (either using suitable software or on spreadsheet) and file quarterly returns to HMRC with details of their income and expenditure together with any other information that HMRC specifies.
 A final declaration will then be submitted after the tax year once the individual’s tax affairs have been finalised.

-Although the frequency of reporting is to change, the timing of tax payments will not and the current system of payments on account and balancing payment by 31 January after the tax year is expected to remain in place for the foreseeable future.
+Although the frequency of reporting is going to change, the timing of tax payments will not and the current system of payments on account and balancing payment by 31 January after the tax year is expected to remain in place for the foreseeable future.

 <back to top>

-Timetable for MTD for Income Tax Self-Assessment
+Timetable for MTD for Income Tax

-• Those with an income of between £30,000 and up to £50,000 will be mandated from April 2027.
+• Those with income from self-employment and/or property of between £30,000 and up to £50,000 will be mandated from April 2027.

-At the Autumn Budget on 30 October 2024, it was announced that MTD for ITSA would be expanded to those with income over £20,000 by the end of this Parliament, with the precise timing to be set out at a future fiscal statement.
+At the Autumn Budget on 30 October 2024, it was announced that MTD would be expanded to those with income over £20,000 by the end of this Parliament, with the precise timing to be set out at a future fiscal statement.

 <back to top>